Person escapes with moderate injuries after car rolls into North Shore construction site - NZ Herald

 Arrangements are being made to remove the vehicle.

+A St John spokesperson said one paitent was treated on the scene and is in a critical condition.

-A crash that killed two people in Auckland last night was one of several vehicle crashes in the region, with police rushed off their feet for the second night in a row.
+Yesterday, a crash that killed two people in Auckland last night was one of several vehicle crashes in the region, with police rushed off their feet for the second night in a row.

 Emergency services were also dealing with assaults and disorderly conduct overnight, much of it fuelled by alcohol.